lcserny/go-videosmover/README.md

 - execute actions on built app

 #### qBittorrent notes:
-- enable WebUI, config it to bypass localhost credentials and add its port in the config here
+- enable WebUI, set its port and config it to bypass localhost credentials
-- on torrent completion use following command: `/path/to/remove_torrent -hash="%I"`
+- on torrent completion use following command: `/path/to/remove_torrent -port=portNumber -hash="%I"`